EyeSeeTea/MSF-training-DHIS2-webapps-development/README.md

 #### From session 4 branch
  - Checkout the session_4 branch
  - if your fork repository has not the session_4 branch then [add this repository as upstream](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-for-a-fork) and checkout the session_4 branch
+ - remember execute `yarn install` because we have added the cypress testing library dependency

 ### Repository secret
 - If you are working in a fork, then to add a new repository secret with auth credentials for Cypress tests